jodok/docker-mosquitto/README.md

 - `1883`: Port for the default listener

-- `9883`: Recommended port for MQTT over TLS, needs to be set manually
+- `8883`: Recommended port for MQTT over TLS, needs to be set manually

+- `9001`: Websocket listener port, needs to be set manually

 ## Legal